 At heart, I'm a nice guy who enjoys many things, both vanilla and spicy.
 Communication is the cornerstone of any functional relationship, that goes double for fetishes; consent is another major component of a successful fetish relationship.
 I'm eager to work to ensure we always have safe fun and I'm willing to take my time to get things right.
 I'm a retired government accountant so you know I'm trustworthy, patient and careful.

 Ideally, I'd like a long-term relationship, but I'm open to other experiences in my search for someone.
 I enjoy the intellectual and emotional aspects of the lifestyle most.
+I'm willing and able to host once we know each other well enough.

 Some of my vanilla interests include technology, politics, economics, science fiction, fantasy, horror, and videogames.
 I also frequently go to the gym and would love to have someone to exercise with, at least a little.